Geology of Hainan Island: Structure

-There are dominantly two sets of fault system existed in Hainan Island, one set was trending east and the other was trending northeast.
+There are dominantly two sets of fault systems that exist on Hainan Island, one set trending east and the other trending northeast.
 Wangwu-Wenchang fault, Changjiang-Qionghai fault, Jianfeng-Diaoluo fault and Jiusuo-Lingshui fault are the major east-trending faults, while Gezhen shear fault and Baisha fault are the dominant northeast-trending faults on the Island.

 Each of the faults has its own geological influence to the present rock unit distributions and structures.
 For example, with the formation of Gezhen shear fault in South China Jinningian event, the Precambrian rock units were exposed in the Western Hainan Island.
 Changjiang-Qionghai fault recorded the rifting of the oceanic basin in Late Paleozoic.

 Regarding the Gezhen shear fault, it transformed from ductile shearing in the beginning to brittle-ductile and finally to brittle shearing through several tectonic events.
 To be specific, it was ductile in nature during the South China Caledonian orogeny in which the large South China Block was formed.
 It then became brittle-ductile in nature in Late Paleozoic to Early Mesozoic when the Paleo-Tethyan oceanic basin was closed.
 At last, the Gezhen shear fault transformed to brittle shearing in Late Mesozoic.